-If you try the circuit in Figure 11 with the normal BSIM spice model, it will not work.
+If you try the circuit above in with the normal BSIM spice model, it will not work.
 The transistor model does not include that part of the physics.

 We need to think about how electrons, holes PN-junctions and bipolars work.
-Let's refresh quantum mechanics a bit.

-Electrons sticking to atoms (bound electrons), can only exist at discrete energy levels.
-As we bring atoms closer to eachother the discrete energy levels will split, as computed from Schrodinger, into bands of allowed energy states.
+1) Quick refresh of solid-state physics: Electrons sticking to atoms (bound electrons), can only exist at discrete energy levels.
+As we bring atoms closer to each-other the discrete energy levels will split, as computed from Schrodinger, into bands of allowed energy states.
 These bands of energy can have lower energy than the discrete energy levels of the atom.
-That's why some atoms stick together and form molecules through co-valent bonds, ionic bonds, or whatever the chemists like to call it.
+That's why some atoms stick together and form molecules through covalent bonds, ionic bonds, or whatever the chemists like to call it.
 It's all the same thing, it's lower energy states that make the electrons happy, some are strong, some are weak.